donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 Metadata is data about data.
 Most familiar are the metadata at the level of individual files: the filename, its type (.docx, .pdf, .dcm, .mat, .xlsx, …), its creation date, the date it was last modified, etc. In this protocol, we will mainly consider metadata at the collection level, because this allows for metadata that are very useful for research data management.
 Some examples of such collection-level metadata are the persons that have contributed to the study, the budget from which it is financed, the date and time it was created and closed, the type of data that was collected (behavior, fMRI, EEG, MEG, genomics, transcriptomics, video, …), the species (human, non-human primate, rat, mouse, …), and the topic of the study.

 The function of metadata is to describe the data in a way that increases their value for potential users ("Are these data interesting for me?","With which software can I process them?", ...).
 For that reason, the concept of metadata is closely linked to _data publication_.
-Importantly, published data should not change (just like a published paper), the current view is that also metadata should not change.
+Importantly, published data should not change (just like a published paper also should not change), the current view is that also metadata should not change.
 However, there are a few situations in which it is very useful to have attributes that could change while the data themselves do not.
 For example, over time, a given published data set may be used in an increasing number of publications.
 All these publications are highly relevant attributes of that data set, even though technically they cannot be called "metadata".

-In this protocol, a distinction is made between _metadata_ and _attributes_: metadata are a special class of attributes with the distinguishing feature that they are communicated to potential users of published data.
+In this protocol, a distinction is made between _metadata_ and _attributes_: metadata are a special class of attributes that have the distinguishing that feature they are communicated to potential users of published data.
 Because the current view is that metadata should not change if the published data don't change, the metadata of a closed collection (see further down, for a description of "collection closure") cannot be modified.
 However, this collection can have other attributes (technically, not metadata) that _can_ be modified after closure.

 ##	6 Accessing the Repository